mooshkid/lc-japan_all-senmonka/README.md

 ## Description

-The script first scrapes [https://all-senmonka.jp/](https://all-senmonka.jp/) for a list of all office name.
+The script first scrapes [https://all-senmonka.jp/](https://all-senmonka.jp/) for a list of all office names.
 Then, it will search google with the office name as the query and opens the first result page.
 Finally, it will search each page for email addresses and saves it as a csv file.

 ## Getting Started